App Installation & Overview

 VSCode

-Within VSCode, you can open the repo via File > Open Folder
+In VSCode, open the project via File > Open Folder and select the course app folder.

 Screen Shot 2022-06-28 at 8.12.25 AM.png

-You can open the terminal via Terminal > New Terminal
+Open the terminal via Terminal > New Terminal.

 Screen Shot 2022-06-28 at 8.14.01 AM.png